-With specific reference to emissions trading and, particularly, in relation to CO2 emissions, both the European Union and Italy are committed through the Intended National Determined Contributions (INDCs) under the Paris Agreement, outlining their post-2020 climate actions, to the reduction of greenhouse gases emissions, also in the context of the United Nations Framework Convention on Climate Change ("UNFCCC").
+With specific reference to emissions trading and, particularly, in relation to greenhouse gases emissions ("GHG emissions"), both the European Union and Italy are committed through the National Determined Contributions ("NDCs") under the Paris Agreement, outlining their post-2020 climate actions, to the reduction of GHG emissions, also in the context of the United Nations Framework Convention on Climate Change ("UNFCCC").

 The European Union Emissions Trading System ("EU ETS") has constituted the key climate policy instrument in the EU.
-Building upon the principle of cap and trade, it limits the emission of greenhouse gases in major emitting sectors such as power generation, refineries and energy-intensive industry, covering around 45% of the EU's total greenhouse gas emissions.
-Installations covered by the system are obliged to provide allowances for their annual emissions.
-To achieve emission reductions at the lowest possible costs, firms are authorized to trade emission allowances (so-called EU allowances, "EUAs") with each other.
+Building upon the principle of cap and trade, it limits the GHG emissions in major emitting sectors such as power generation, refineries, and energy-intensive industry, covering around 40% of the EU's total greenhouse gas emissions and operating in all EU countries plus Iceland, Liechtenstein, and Norway (EEA-EFTA states).